jiangxianliang/E-STORE/README.md

   - ./main

 The usage of the client:
-  - Set your server's IP address in ReceiveFive.java, uploadFeatures.java and UploadPicActivity.java.
+  - Set the IP address of your server in ReceiveFive.java, uploadFeatures.java and UploadPicActivity.java.
   - Install the app into your mobile phone.

 ### Contact